Popular differences for right isosceles triangles: Introduction

 \begin{theorem} For every $\varepsilon\in(0,1]$ there exists a positive integer $N_0(\varepsilon)$ such that the following holds: for every integer $N\geq N_0(\varepsilon)$ and a set $A\subseteq\{1,2,\ldots,N\}^2$ with density $\alpha:=|A|/ N^2$ there exists a pair $(m,n)\in\mathbb{Z}^2\setminus\{(0,0)\}$ such that

 i.e., $A$ contains at least $(\alpha^3 - \varepsilon)N^2$ triples of points of the form \eqref{eq:triangle} for the same fixed value of $(m,n)\neq(0,0)$. \end{theorem}

-Theorem~\ref{thm:main} confirms the conjecture of Ackelsberg, Bergelson, and Best formulated as \cite[Question 1.16]{ABB21:tri}.
-In fact, these authors have established a certain infinitary result dealing with the same point configuration \eqref{eq:triangle} using multiple recurrence techniques from ergodic theory.
-Our approach is combinatorial.
+Theorem~\ref{thm:main} confirms the conjecture of Ackelsberg, Bergelson, and Best formulated in a preprint version of the paper \cite{ABB21:tri}, later acknowledged as \cite[Theorem~1.19]{ABB21:tri}.
+In fact, these authors have established a certain infinitary result dealing with the same point configuration \eqref{eq:triangle} using multiple recurrence techniques from ergodic theory, while our approach is combinatorial.
+However, note that the Furstenberg correspondence principle does not apply to this type of problems, so Theorem~\ref{thm:main} cannot be automatically deduced from \cite{ABB21:tri}.

 Analogous results for three-term and four-term arithmetic progressions,